 These vegetarian / vegan ramen noodle bowls are legit!

-Shiitake mushrooms with their umami flavor work perfectly here and are easy to find.
-I still had a few chanterelles left over in the fridge so I used those instead.
+Shiitake mushrooms with their umami flavor work perfectly here and are easy to find all year long.
+I had a few chanterelles leftover in the fridge so I had to make good use of those instead.

 Choosing the Ramen Noodles:

 All that being said, soba and zucchini noodles would work just fine here too.
-Work with what you have!
+Work with what you have, right ?!

 The Homemade Miso Broth Is Everything!

 Throw out those super salty packets and just follow the recipe for a more delicious and healthier way to season your tofu bowls.

 Healthy Ramen Toppings Ideas:

 How to Make Easy Vegan Ramen Noodles Recipe:

 - 1 cup sliced mushrooms (shiitakes caps or wild chanterelles)